 About Our Program

 Our program emphasizes intersectionality as a mode of scholarship, mode of teaching, and mode of being.
 We value creative, ethically-centered, and community-focused work.
-We prepare and encourage students to explore the complex, variable, and contested nature of what it means to be American. (continue) We recognize that this requires examining many kinds of evidence derived from multiple sources and genres (archival materials, oral history, literature, popular culture, music, art, food, bodily movement and adornment, landscape, architecture, belief), accessed via multiple methodologies (historical, literary, ethnographic, and digital) and analyzed via theoretical perspectives that attend to race, gender, and sexuality; aesthetics and politics; region and transnational connection.
+We prepare and encourage students to explore the complex, variable, and contested nature of what it means to be American.
+We recognize that this requires examining many kinds of evidence derived from multiple sources and genres (archival materials, oral history, literature, popular culture, music, art, food, bodily movement and adornment, landscape, architecture, and belief), accessed via multiple methodologies (historical, literary, ethnographic, and digital) and analyzed via theoretical perspectives that attend to race, gender, and sexuality; aesthetics and politics; region and transnational connection.